Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Is A Public Record?

 A public record is any municipal, provincial, or federal documentation that is accessible to the general public.
-Broadly speaking, public records refer to all legal and government matters which are too vast to discuss entirely in this article.
-In relation to credit reports, you can expect to see the following types of public records:
+Broadly speaking, public records refer to all legal and government matters.
+There are several types of public records that can be noted on your credit report, including the following:

 Bankruptcies